Culture is an abstract concept that is difficult to grasp. Using a metaphor can help reduce

 The cultural glasses is a metaphor created by the anthropologist Franz Boas.
-It suggests that all humans perceive the world through the lens of their own culture, and judge it according to their culturally acquired norms.
-Our perception is biased due to our cultural background and we therefore do not experience the world as it is - because there is no objective way of knowing it.
-Instead, we select, evaluate and organise the stimuli coming from our environment based on the information stored in our brain and interpret each piece of information accordingly.
-This biased perception may lead to the misinterpretation of an unfamiliar situation.
+It suggests that all people perceive the world through the lens of their own culture and judge it according to their culturally acquired norms.
+Our perception is biased by our cultural background, and we therefore do not experience the world as it is - because there is no objective way of knowing it.
+Instead, we select, evaluate and organise stimuli from our environment based on information stored in our brains and interpret each piece of information accordingly.
+This biased perception can lead us to misinterpret an unfamiliar situation.

 Metaphors to describe the different layers of a culture

-Edward T. Hall’s iceberg metaphor is inspired by the fact that an iceberg consists of a visible part above the waterline and an invisible part that is hidden below the surface of the water.
-This analogy can be applied to the concept of culture because it has also visible or tangible and invisible or intangible components: We can perceive some cultural factors with the five senses, such as clothing, language, music and food, while it is more difficult to interpret the aspects that have to do with values, attitudes and ideology.
+Edward T. Hall's iceberg metaphor is inspired by the fact that an iceberg consists of a visible part above the waterline and an invisible part hidden beneath the surface.
+This analogy can be applied to the concept of culture because it also has visible or tangible and invisible or intangible components: We can perceive some cultural factors with the five senses, such as clothing, language, music and food, while it is more difficult to interpret those aspects that have to do with values, attitudes and ideology.

 The onion metaphor developed by Geert Hofstede, a well-known researcher on cultural diversity, also describes the different levels of culture.
-Culture is visualized as an onion that consists of different layers and in order to understand it, it is necessary to peel off layer after layer.
-The outer layer referrring to symbols (words, gestures, objects) is immediately visible, while the other layers are hidden.
-The inner core is the layer that is most difficult to understand because it refers to values.
+Culture is visualised as an onion made up of different layers, and to understand it it is necessary to peel away layer after layer.
+The outer layer, which refers to symbols (words, gestures, objects), is immediately visible, while the other layers are hidden.
+The inner core is the most difficult layer to understand because it refers to values.

 Cultures are neither uniform nor

 Modern societies are complex systems.
-A country is characterised by the differences between its urban and rural areas and its regions, ethnic groups, religious communities, social groups and subcultures.
-Furthermore, societies are not static because they undergo constant changes and cultural hybridization occurs due to migratory movements, trade and, more recently, globalization.
+A country is characterised by differences between its urban and rural areas and regions, ethnic groups, religious communities, social groups and subcultures.

-According to Jürgen Bolten, national cultures are not hermetically sealed containers because they interact with other cultures and mutually influence each other.
-This is particularly true for the border regions of country, for example between Germany and its neighbouring countries, where cultural hybridization takes place.
+According to Jürgen Bolten, national cultures are not hermetically sealed containers because they interact with other cultures and influence each other.
+This is particularly true in border regions, for example between Germany and its neighbours, where cultural hybridisation takes place.
 Metaphorically speaking, cultures are "frayed" at their edges.

-The "can" rules of a culture are the least rigid and most diverse rules, for example teen slang or fashion trends.
-They can be compared to the wind-swept part of a dune that keeps shifting.
-The “should” rules represent a scope of action for the various groups that make up a culture and can be compared to the surface of a sand dune, which shifts over time.
-These rules are regarded as "normal" and "sensible", such as the rules of communication.
+The 'can' rules of a culture are the least rigid and most diverse, such as teenage slang or fashion trends.
+They can be likened to the wind-swept part of a dune that keeps shifting.
+The "should" rules provide a range of action for the different groups that make up a culture, and can be compared to the surface of a dune that shifts over time.
+These rules are considered "normal" and "reasonable", such as the rules of communication.

-its members, such as laws and moral codes.
-They are comparable to the base of the sand dune.
+The "must rules" of a culture are binding on its members, such as laws and moral codes.
+They are like the base of a sand dune.

 Metaphors that describe multicultural societies

-According to the melting pot metaphor, the different ethnic groups that make up a culture amalgamate to form a new culture.
-This leads to their homogenization and, consequently, the immigrants' cultures of origin disappear.
-This metaphor was frequently used for the USA.
+According to the melting pot metaphor, The different ethnic groups that make up a culture merge to form a new culture.
+This leads to its homogenisation and, as a result, the cultures of origin of the immigrants disappear.
+This metaphor has often been used for the USA.

-On the other hand, the metaphor of the salad bowl visualizes how individuals from different cultures become part of a multicultural society while maintaining their distinct identities.
+On the other hand, the metaphor of the salad bowl visualises how individuals from different cultures become part of a multicultural society while maintaining their distinct identities.

 Similarly, the mosaic is a metaphor that visualizes the heterogeneity of the different ethnic and cultural groups that co-exist within a multicultural society.

-The kaleidoscope is another metaphor to depict the multifaceted aspects of a multicultural society.
-Like the pieces of a kaleidoscope, these aspects are constantly rearranged creating new patterns in this way.
+The kaleidoscope is another metaphor for the many aspects of a multicultural society.
+Like the parts of a kaleidoscope, these aspects are constantly rearranged to create new patterns.

 Can you come up with a metaphor that visualizes what the concept of culture means to you?

-“blend” to varying degrees.
-Depending on the original culture and the amount of features of the other culture(s) that are adopted, a new “shade” (culture and identity) is created, leading to a
+Depending on the original culture and the extent to which characteristics of the other culture(s) are adopted, a new "shade" (culture and identity) is created, resulting in a wide range of

-wide range of different shades.
-A new picture of the society is drawn using these pencils.
-This picture is continually modified and redrawn according to the new shades that are
+different shades.
+A new picture of the society is drawn with these pens.
+This picture is continually modified and redrawn according to the new shades that are created.

 In a TED Talk, Wendi Adair, an Associate Professor in the Department of Psychology at the University of Waterloo in Canada, comments on a number of cultural metaphors and also comes up with her own metaphor.